cakephp/docs/en/core-libraries/global-constants-and-functions.rst

     Full URL prefix.
 Such as ``https://example.com``

     .. deprecated:: 2.4
-        This constant is deprecated, you should use :php:meth:`Router::fullbaseUrl()` instead.
+        This constant is deprecated, you should use :php:meth:`Router::fullBaseUrl()` instead.

 .. php:const:: IMAGES